dmpstats/Standardise_Formats_and_Calculate_Basic_Statistics/README.md

 -   `bind study` setting currently works only if all tracks in the data come from the same study, and if `study.id` or `study_id` is a column name in the track data.
 It will be unable to perform the operation if not
 -   Any `column` settings can be bugged by a column name with two periods: for example, 'altitude.col.xyz' could not be recognized. *Please describe shortly what most common errors of the App can be, how they occur and best ways of solving them.*
+-   `Filter by Time Interval` must be a number of minutes.
+If the provided interval is greater than 60, the data will be returned with a warning

 ### Null or error handling

 *Please indicate for each setting as well as the input data which behaviour the App is supposed to show in case of errors or NULL values/input.
 Please also add notes of possible errors that can happen if settings/parameters are improperly set and any other important information that you find the user should be aware of.*

-`Bind [timestamp/UTM/index...]:` If any of these options are left blank, they default to *TRUE*.
+-   `Bind [timestamp/UTM/index...]:` If any of these options are left blank, they default to *TRUE*
-`[ID/Altitude/Temp/Heading] Column`: If any of these options are left blank, no renaming takes place.
-If a column not present is named, the renaming is skipped.
+-   `[ID/Altitude/Temp/Heading] Column`: If any of these options are left blank, no renaming takes place.
+If a column is named but not present in the dataset, the renaming is skipped
-`EPSG`: If no EPSG code is provided, defaults to EPSG:32733 (UTM zone 33S).
-If the input is an invalid EPSG, transforming the coordinates will provide an error.
+-   `EPSG`: If no EPSG code is provided, defaults to EPSG:32733 (UTM zone 33S).
+If the input is an invalid EPSG, transforming the coordinates will provide an error